n8han/dispatch-aws-s3/README.markdown

 The `aws-s3` module provides basic support for interacting with Amazon's S3 service by providing additional handlers which sign the HTTP request in accordance with the [S3 authentication specifications][1].
+It's possible both to sign requests for Authorization Header Authentication and to generate signed request URIs that can be handed out to third parties for Query String Authentication.
 The module also provides a convenience class for interacting with S3 Buckets.